 According to the Barnstable-Hyannis Patch, the fully accredited dental hygiene program at Cape Cod Community College is the only one of its kind within a 50-mile radius.
 Currently, the competitive program boasts a large training area filled with 14 dental chairs and a bevy of dental tools students will need to learn how to use to work in their chosen field.
 Manning those chairs are 42 students each year, preparing for lucrative, stable positions within the dental industry.
 Students run the gamut from high school graduates moving directly into the program to older adults looking for a career boost or change.

 Why Guns on Campus?

 Currently, Arizona law allows individual schools to make the decision of whether to allow guns on their campuses, although none of the colleges in the state allow weapons on campus at this time.

 What the Numbers Look Like

-According to the Fresno Bee, Governor Jerry Brown recently announced major budget cuts for the state, in the areas of education, senior services and child care.
+According to the Fresno Bee, Governor Jerry Brown recently announced major budget cuts for the state, in the areas of education, senior services, and child care.
 Higher education was hit hard in the recent budget slashing, with community colleges losing a total of $102 million over the next calendar year.
-The budget cuts will take place January 1, leaving schools scrambling to figure out what needs to stay and what has to go in their current financial planning.
+The budget cuts will take place on January 1, leaving schools scrambling to figure out what needs to stay and what has to go in their current financial planning.